skyflowapi/skyflow-js/README.md

    vaultID: "string",          //Id of the vault that the client should connect to
    vaultURL: "string",         //URL of the vault that the client should connect to
-   getBearerToken: helperFunc  //helper function that retrieves a Skyflow bearer token from your backend })
+   getBearerToken: helperFunc  //helper function that retrieves a Skyflow bearer token from your backend options:{
+     logLevel:Skyflow.LogLevel // optional, if not specified default is PROD
+   }
+})
 ```
 For the `getBearerToken` parameter, pass in a helper function that retrieves a Skyflow bearer token from your backend.
 This function will be invoked when the SDK needs to insert or retrieve data from the vault.
 A sample implementation is shown below: